Champlain Valley Vermont, USA Travel Guide

 Plan your visits with these insider tips for a better experience.

-Visit early in the morning or late afternoon for fewer crowds and softer light for photos.
+Visit in the early morning or late afternoon for fewer crowds and softer light for photos.

 Allow a half to full day.
 Wear comfortable walking shoes.
 Prioritize collections that interest you most.